 Benefits of Private Plan Options

 You need health insurance.
-The cost of medical care, including the most basic treatments, is high and there is little chance of the price going down.
+The cost of medical care, including the most basic treatments, can be very expensive and that means it is a big risk to not have health coverage.
 If you are under 26 years of age, you might be able to have coverage under your parents’ plan, but you will need your own sooner or later.

 Not all employers provide coverage for everybody in their workplace.
-People working part-time might not be allowed this coverage.
+People working part-time might not be eligible for employer coverage.
 Someone who is unemployed, the self-employed, or for whatever reasons cannot enroll in an employer-sponsored plan, must look for a private plan for coverage.
-The ACA Marketplace is intended to help people get medical insurance, but sometimes the cost is high, and the coverage is not sufficient.
-You must find your own.
+The ACA Marketplace is intended to help people get medical insurance, but sometimes the cost is higher than you can afford.
 Fortunately, there are benefits to using the private plan option.

 A licensed agent is ethically bound to work on your behalf.
 This insurance professional will discuss with you what you need and what your price range is for premiums.
 A selection can be created, and you can pick what plan best suits your needs.
 You get the benefit of an agent’s knowledge and experience and you end up with the insurance coverage required at a price you can pay.
 It rarely gets better than that.